 - I know how to run an IRC channel, a mailing list, a multi-user blog or a forum.

-- I have a good working knowledge of Python, Clojure, Ruby and C.
+- I have a good working knowledge of Python, Rust, and C.

-- I have a cursory knowledge of C++, Java (I'm out of date), Rust, Common Lisp and Ocaml.
+- I have a cursory knowledge of C++, Clojure, Ruby, Java, Common Lisp and Ocaml (mostly outdated on these).